 After defeating a competitor, famous athletes will often tell reporters on the sidelines, “We won because we gave 110%!”
 While that sounds impressive, when it comes to utilization rates, extra credit isn’t always a good thing.
 If your agency utilization rate is more than 100%, your employees are probably working overtime.

 This can quickly lead to burnout.
 Not only are your employees overworked and exhausted—but they also have no time to learn new skills and explore new technologies and tools.

 It’s important to remember that not all client time is billable.
 Most agency employees spend time getting to know the client, researching their industry or product, and familiarizing themselves with new technology.
 Typically, these are not always billable tasks.

 Billed vs. client time often indicates the quality of an employee.
 It shows how “billable” your employee is.
 Measuring your staff utilization rate can help maximize the profitability of your projects.

 Basically, a high utilization rate generally shows how “healthy” the company process is.
 However, you shouldn’t try to compare your company’s utilization rate with a competing agency.
 This rate will be different for each company depending on their approach and process.

 The goal of analyzing employee utilization is to gain a clear perspective of each employee’s workload.
 This information will allow you to make smart, well-informed decisions for your agency.

 Your agency utilization rate can also reveal whether you have a staff shortage is in a particular field.
 For example, if the development team is working at a more than 95% utilization rate and the designer team is only operating at a 75% utilization rate, this indicates your developers have much higher workload than your designers.
 Here is how you can calculate the utilisation metrics for your agency in Productive.
-By analysing your Utilization rates across different teams.
-This could be a sign that it’s time to hire more developers.
+By analysing your Utilization rates across different teams you can get the insight when it’s time to hire more developers.